justwriteclick/docslikecode/_posts/articles/2021-02-14-setting-up-techdocs-on-backstage.md

 ## Recap and summary

-In summary, we went through an introduction on Backstage, TechDocs, and how to publish TechDocs locally and to cloud storage via S3.
-If you want to learn more about Backstage I would recommend visiting [https://backstage.io](https://backstage.io) or if you want to learn more about TechDocs then [https://backstage.io/docs/features/TechDocs/TechDocs-overview](https://backstage.io/docs/features/TechDocs/TechDocs-overview) offers a great overview.
+In summary, we went through an introduction on Backstage, TechDocs, and how to publish TechDocs locally.
+We took a look at the cloud storage option with some screenshots showing S3.
+To learn more about Backstage I would recommend visiting [https://backstage.io](https://backstage.io) or if you want to learn more about TechDocs then [https://backstage.io/docs/features/TechDocs/TechDocs-overview](https://backstage.io/docs/features/TechDocs/TechDocs-overview) offers a great overview.

 You can also read about the gains the team at Spotify has seen since using TechDocs for all their documentation in [Ten tips for maintaining a long-term relationship with docs like code](https://www.docslikecode.com/articles/ten-tips-maintaining-long-term-docs-like-code/).